offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Functions_TOPIC
 ```

-A functor, also called a function object, is a class that you can invoke as if it were a function because it has an operator overloads for function-call.
+A functor, also called a function object, is a class that you can invoke as if it were a function because it has an operator overload for function-call.

 ```c++
 struct MyFunctor {